Salma-El-Alaoui/hadoop-firstNameSats/README.md

 Each of the following packages contains a Map class, a Reduce class and a Main class to run the MapReduce Job to compute a statistic.

+You can download the jar in the releases page of the project [here](https://github.com/Salma-El-Alaoui/hadoop-firstNameSats/releases), or create it using maven's `mvn package`.

 ## task1
 Counts the number of first names for each origin: